domRiddle/ASF/IPC.md

 `BotConfig` is specialized C# object used by Bot for accessing to its config.
 It has exactly the same structure as **[bot config](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#bot-config)** explained in configuration, and it also exposes majority of available config variables.
 This property can be used for determining with what options the bot is configured to work.
 Sensitive account-related information such as `SteamLogin`, `SteamPassword` and `SteamParentalPIN` are intentionally omitted from being included.
 In example structure above, only a subset of all properties is shown in order to keep it clean.

 `KeepRunning` is a `bool` type that specifies if bot is active.
-Active bot is a bot that has been `!start`ed, either by ASF on startup, or by user later during execution.
+Active bot is a bot that has been started, either by ASF on startup, or by user later during execution.
 If bot is stopped, this property will be `false`.
 Keep in mind that this property has nothing to do with bot being connected to Steam network, or not (that is what `SteamID` can be used for).

 #### CardsFarmer